inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/debugging.md

 **console.log()**

-Another powerfull tool you have to debug your application is the `console.log()` function.
+Another powerful tool you have to debug your application is the `console.log()` function.
 You can think of it as something similar to Python's `print()` function but instead of printing in your terminal, it shows the output in your browser's console.

 To use the command you can follow the next steps:
-- Add the statement in your code e.g
+- Add the statement in your code e.g.
 ```javascript
 function hello(name) {
   let phrase = `Hello, ${name}!`;